"Your best tree source". Over 300+ tree varieties!

 Other wind-resistant shrubs or windbreaks you may like to consider: Simpson Stopper (Myrcianthes Fragans), Spanish Stopper (Eugenia Foetida), and Brazil Beautyleaf (Calophyllum Brasiliensis).

-Now we hope this tree selection of best-performance windbreaks can help you when choosing the right tree material for your upcoming landscape project.
-As we know hard winds and possible hurricanes represent a challenge when choosing the right tree materials.
+Now, we hope this tree selection of best-performance windbreaks for Florida can help you when choosing the right tree material for your upcoming landscape project.
+As we know, hard winds and possible hurricanes represent a challenge when choosing the right tree materials.
 If you want some more insight on preparing trees for hurricane winds check out our blogs.

 And if you need further assistance on the subject, please contact us!
 We have over 300 + varieties of native and Caribbean trees.
 We’re your best tree source in South Florida!